 LendKey is a Student Loan company that works exclusively through credit unions and community banks to bring the best possible interest rates with the best possible customer service experience.
+Right now, they have over 300 bank and credit union partners.

 Many people hear about LendKey through promotional offers at their local bank or credit union, but you can actually refinance using LendKey without an established banking arrangement.